papatakabookclub/BLIS-PYQs/index.md

 **Part-I Answer any three, in about 250 words each.
 (3*5=15)**

+1. Enumerate the features of five ages of library automation.
+1. Explain the functional requirements for acquisition in ILS.
+1. Discuss the generic parameters for evaluation of ILS.
+1. What is LAMP ?
+Discuss advantages and disadvantages of open source software applications in libraries.
+1. Discuss future trends of digital libraries.

 **Part-II Answer any five, in about 150 words each.
 (5*4=20)**

+1. Discovery Tools
+2. Information Mashup
+2. Article Indexing
+2. E-Granthalaya ILS
+2. Metadata in DSpace
+2. LIBSYS ILS
+2. Greenstone User Interface
+2. Evergreen ILS

+---

 ### Term-End Examination December, 2021

 **Part-I Answer any three, in about 250 words each.
 (3*5=15)**